corticon/documentation/docs/README.md

 <p align="center">  <img src="assets/be-more-explicit.jpg" width="300"/>
 </p>

-## Corticon Components
+## Components of a Corticon Deployment

 Corticon is broken out into rule definition and rule execution components.

-Rules are designed, logically analyzed, documented, sequenced, and tested in **[Corticon Studio](studio/)**, along with any configurations for accessing/operating upon external datasources.
+1. Rules are designed, logically analyzed, documented, sequenced, and tested in **[Corticon Studio](studio/)**, along with any configurations for accessing/operating upon external datasources.

 Rules are then either:

-1) **[Corticon Server Deployment](server/)**: Deployed as stateless decision services on a Corticon Server, exposed as web services or embedded within a Java application.
+2) **[Corticon Server Deployment](server/)**: Deployed as stateless decision services on a Corticon Server, exposed as web services or embedded within a Java application.
-2) **[Corticon.js Deployment](js/)**: Transpiled into a self-contained JavaScript bundle, runnable wherever JavaScript is supported.
+3) **[Corticon.js Deployment](js/)**: Transpiled into a self-contained JavaScript bundle, runnable wherever JavaScript is supported.

 <br>
 <br>